 PT refers to the value of payload_type as described in the text following Table 6.1.

-time_msecs shall indicate the value of the milliseconds portion of UTC time (or TAI time) at the instant when the associated Information Header of a DSTP or ALPTP payload packet is created. time_msecs is not used when the GMAC Header is employed in authentication of STLTP Tunnel Packets.
+time_msecs shall indicate the value of the milliseconds portion of UTC time (or of TAI time, for which the millisecond values at the same instants are the same) at the instant when the associated Information Header of a DSTP or ALPTP payload packet is created. time_msecs is not used when the GMAC Header is employed in authentication of STLTP Tunnel Packets.
 Precision of the time_msecs value is immaterial, but it must be a monotonically increasing value to serve its purpose of ensuring that the Initialization Vector for the GMAC authentication process is a Nonce.

 key_num shall indicate the index number of the GCM Key used in Authentication of the packet.
 It shall have a value in the range from 0x0 through 0x4.
 A value of 0x0 shall indicate that no Authentication processing is applied.
 Values from 0x1 through 0x4 shall indicate that Authentication processing is applied using the Key having the index number given.
 Values 0x5 through 0x7 shall be reserved.